 117F.
 Extension of time

-A designated person may, in a particular case, extend the period of 28 days within which the modified penalty may be paid and the extension may be allowed whether or not the period of 28 days has elapsed.
+A member of the police force authorised by the Commissioner of Police or a designated person may, in a particular case, extend the period of 28 days within which the modified penalty may be paid and the extension may be allowed whether or not the period of 28 days has elapsed.

 [Section 117F inserted by No. 30 of 2003 s.
-34.]
+34; amended by No. 10 of 2006 s.
+9.]

 117G.
 Withdrawal of infringement notice

-(1) A designated person may, whether or not the modified penalty has been paid, withdraw an infringement notice by sending to the alleged offender a notice in the prescribed form stating that the infringement notice has been withdrawn.
+(1) A commissioned officer of the police force authorised by the Commissioner of Police or a designated person may, whether or not the modified penalty has been paid, withdraw an infringement notice by sending to the alleged offender a notice in the prescribed form stating that the infringement notice has been withdrawn.

 (2) If an infringement notice is withdrawn after the modified penalty has been paid, the amount is to be refunded.

 [Section 117G inserted by No. 30 of 2003 s.
-34.]
+34; amended by No. 10 of 2006 s.
+10.]

 117H.
 Benefit of paying modified penalty